mvarrone/printer-monitoring/README.md

 - Brand: Brother Industries, Ltd
 - Model: [HL-1210W series](https://support.brother.com/g/b/downloadtop.aspx?c=es&lang=es&prod=hl1210w_eu_as)

-For this printer in particular, a csv file is downloaded from `/etc/mnt_info.csv` path
+For this printer in particular, a CSV file is downloaded from `/etc/mnt_info.csv` path

 You need to manually check the full URI of each device in your network